 7. Encourage good table manners at home

 Before you step into a restaurant, your child’s behaviors will reflect your own dinner table at home.
 If you allow her to throw food, get in and out of her seat, or yell at home, she’ll do the same at a restaurant.

 Instead, set high expectations of how she should behave at the dinner table.
 Dinners at home will be more relaxed, of course, but you should still establish responsibilities and expectations.

 For instance, don’t allow gadgets that would distract her from conversation with others.
 Expect polite behavior and kindness to one another.
 Don’t tolerate rude comments about the food, and use the time to reconnect after a day apart.

 Good behavior starts at home and will translate well into a restaurant experience.

 No more embarrassing outbursts or weird glances from restaurant patrons.
 No feeling more stressed in what should be a relaxing family meal.

 You can enjoy a restaurant with kids, even without distractions.
 It may even be the absence of those distractions that will teach them to behave well.

 Plan your outings well and focus on family interaction.
 Teach them that this is a privilege and a positive experience, not one to get over.
 Expect good behavior both at home and out and about.

 And soon, you’ll be able to enjoy a restaurant with your kids — and actually eat your meal while it’s hot.

 Get more tips:

 - Do You Know What to Do when Your Child Acts Out in Public?

-- Why Technology Is Unnecessary for Your Kids (Even in These Modern Times)
+- Why Technology Isn’t Necessary for Kids (Even in These Modern Times)